codestream/codestream.github.io/README.md

 This is repo with pretty WebUI examples.
-Currently, I'm not using any libraries
+Currently, I'm not using plain JS and jQuery